Long before the discovery of sugar, Acacia honey has already been the sweetener of choice.

 This honey comes from the Black Locust tree (Robinia pseudoacacia), or ‘False Acacia Tree.’

-This tree is native to the southeastern United States and in North America.
+This tree is native to the southeastern United States and North America.
 However, its propagation has spread throughout United Kingdom, Europe, Asia, and Southern Africa.

 Considered an invasive species, Black locust trees grow rapidly.